Eadgifu of Kent

-Biography
+Family background

 Eadgifu was the daughter of Sigehelm, Ealdorman of Kent, who died at the Battle of the Holme in 902.

+Married life

-She married Edward in about 919 and became the mother of two sons, Edmund I of England, later King Edmund I, and Eadred of England, later King Eadred, and two daughters, Saint Eadburh of Winchester and Eadgifu.
+Eadgifu married Edward in about 919 and became the mother of two sons, Edmund I of England, later King Edmund I, and Eadred of England, later King Eadred, and two daughters, Saint Eadburh of Winchester and Eadgifu.
 She survived Edward by many years, dying in the reign of her grandson Edgar.

+Lands of Cooling

-According to a narrative written in the early 960s, her father had given Cooling in Kent to a man called Goda as security for a loan.
-She claimed that her father had repaid the loan and left the land to her, but Goda denied receiving payment and refused to surrender the land.
-She got possession of Cooling six years after her father's death, when her friends persuaded King Edward to threaten to dispossess Goda of his property unless he gave up the estate.
-Edward later declared Goda's lands forfeit and gave the charters to Eadgifu, but she returned most of the estates to Goda, although retained the charters.
+According to a charter issued by Eadgifu in the early 960s (S 1211), her father, Sigehelm, had given Cooling in Kent to a man called Goda as security for a loan of thirty pounds.
+The charter claims that Sigehelm had repaid the loan prior to departing for the Battle of the Holme, bequeathing the land to Eadgifu.
+Goda denied receiving payment and refused to surrender the estate, despite the decision of the witan that Eadgifu could claim it should she swear a public oath as to her father's repayment (which she did at Aylesford).
+Eadgifu attained possession of Cooling six years after her father's death, when her friends persuaded King Edward to intervene.
+Edward ultimately declared Goda's lands forfeit and gave all the charters of ownership to Eadgifu.
+However, she returned almost all the estates to Goda, an act which Matthew Firth argues was driven by Eadgifu's desire to avoid ongoing conflict with a powerful political rival.
+She did, however, retain the lands at Cooling and another estate at place called Osterland, as well as all of Goda's charters.
 Some time after this her marriage to Edward took place.
-After his death King Æthelstan required Eadgifu to return the charters to Goda, perhaps because the king was on bad terms with his stepmother.
+After Edward's death, Goda asked King Æthelstan to intercede with Eadgifu, who subsequently returned the charters to Goda but retained the Cooling and Osterland estates.